o-biotech/public-web-docs/docs/launch-cloud-apps/import-custom-apps.md

 ## Import additional routes

-As detailed in the Launch Cloud Apps section, The Fathym platform enables you to assemble, deploy and host web applications in a highly modular fashion.
+As detailed in the Launch Cloud Apps section, the Fathym platform enables you to assemble, deploy and host web applications in a highly modular fashion.
 To add an additional route to your new project, enter your project in the dashboard and then Add Route.

 ![Add Route](https://www.fathym.com/iot/img/screenshots/project_add_route.png)